lellasone/Blue-Marble-Desktop/README.md

 8)  Leave the dropdown set to "start a program" and browse to the executable.

-9)  Copy the location from the location bar and then select the executable.
+9)  Copy the location of the folder from the location bar and then select the executable.

 10) Paste the location you copied into the "start in" box.** (required)